pires/simple-jersey-rest-app/README.md

 _mvn clean package_

-Then, deploy the resulting _target/simple-jersey-rest-app-0.1.war_ to your Glassfish domain instance.
+Then, deploy the resulting _target/simple-jersey-rest-app-0.1.war_ to your Glassfish domain instance with _jersey_rest_ as application context-root.

 ## Test ##

-Point your browser to _http://localhost:8080/jersey-rest-app-0.1/rest/admin/isp_
+Point your browser to:
+* Retrieve all ISPs in JSON:  _http://localhost:8080/jersey_rest/rest/admin/isp_
+* Retrieve single ISP in JSON: _http://localhost:8080/jersey_rest/rest/admin/isp/1_